AmpersandJS/ampersandjs.com/learn_markdown/state.md

 ## State can be extended as many times as you want

-Each state object you define will have and `extend` method on the constructor.
+Each state object you define will have an `extend` method on the constructor.

 That means you can extend as much as you want and the definitions will get merged.